Elise Stefanik: Early life and education

 Stefanik was born in Albany, New York, on July 2, 1984, to Melanie and Kenneth Stefanik.
 Stefanik states that her father is ethnically Czech and her mother is of Italian ancestry; genealogical records show that her father's Polish family came from western Galicia (at the time part of the Kingdom of Galicia and Lodomeria), mainly from the then shtetl of Frysztak (Fristik; Freistadt) located near Jasło and Strzyżów.
 Her parents own a wholesale plywood distributor based in Guilderland Center, New York.

-In October 1998, when she was 14, Stefanik was featured in a Times Union profile about U.S. senator Al D'Amato.
-In the article she is quoted saying, "I support the Republican view, especially his".
-Stefanik worked in Washington for six years before entering politics.
+At the age of 14, Stefanik became involved in Republican politics and volunteered for the New York Republican State Committee.
 According to Stefanik, she first considered a career in public service and policy in the aftermath of the September 11 attacks.

-After graduating from the Albany Academy for Girls in 2002, Stefanik attended Harvard University, where she graduated with a Bachelor of Arts degree with honors in government in 2006.
-As an undergraduate at Harvard College, she was elected vice president of the Harvard Institute of Politics in 2004.
-She also received an honorable mention for the Women's Leadership Award, an endowed student award for leadership and contributing toward the advancement of women.
-According to Rep. Henry Cuellar, as of August 2023, Stefanik, Jake LaTurner and he are enrolled in the master's in defense and strategic studies program at the Naval War College.
+In 2002, Stefanik graduated from the Albany Academy for Girls.
+She attended Harvard College, where she graduated with a Bachelor of Arts in 2006.
+In 2004, she was the vice president of the Student Advisory Committee at the Harvard Institute of Politics.

+According to Rep. Henry Cuellar, as of August 2023, Stefanik, Jake LaTurner and he were enrolled in the master's in defense and strategic studies program at the Naval War College.